BestTimesToVisit.com Logo

 nature

-Explore the UNESCO World Heritage-listed lagoon, one of the largest in the world, teeming with vibrant coral gardens and a kaleidoscope of marine life.
-Snorkel or dive among sea turtles, manta rays, and countless tropical fish for an unforgettable underwater adventure.
-Consider a guided tour for insights into the delicate ecosystem.
+Explore the UNESCO World Heritage-listed lagoon, a kaleidoscope of marine life.
+Snorkel or dive amongst vibrant coral gardens, graceful manta rays, and schools of tropical fish.
+Consider a guided tour for insights into the delicate ecosystem and the best spots for spotting turtles.

 Wander Through the Tjibaou Cultural Centre